Mattia Destro: Senior team

 Destro was included by head coach Cesare Prandelli in the 32-man preliminary squad for UEFA Euro 2012 in Poland and Ukraine, but was not included in the final squad for the tournament.

 On 15 August 2012, he made his debut with the Italy national team, starting in a 1–2 friendly loss to England at Wembley Stadium.
 He was substituted off for fellow debutant Diego Fabbrini in the 84th minute.
 In Destro's third appearance, on 11 September, he scored his first international goal in the first five minutes of Italy's 2–0 win against Malta at the Stadio Alberto Braglia in Modena, in Italy's second 2014 FIFA World Cup qualifying match.

 Destro was named in the provisional 30-man squad for the 2014 World Cup, but was one of seven players cut from the final squad.

 Style of play

 Destro is a quick striker with good technique and an ability to play off of his teammates, which enables him to participate in the build-up of plays.
-An accurate finisher, he is known for his anticipation, as well as his ability to make attacking runs into the area and subsequently shoot first time.
-He was considered one of the best young talents in football.
+He is an accurate finisher, known for his anticipation, as well as his ability to make attacking runs into the area and subsequently shoot first time.